microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/SemiAutomated.md

 * [PostMan Client Installed](https://www.postman.com/downloads/) for testing Azure Functions.
 Azure portal can also be used to test Azure Functions.
 * Azure Cloud Shell is recommended as it comes with preinstalled dependencies.
 * Azure Open AI already provisioned and text-davinci-003 model is deployed.
-Other deployments can also be used, the configs below needs to be updated accordingly.
 The model deployment name is required in the Azure Deployment step below.
+South Central US is recommended region for deploying Azure Open AI.
 * Conda is recommended if local laptops are used as pip install might interfere with existing python deployment.